WillHolt-SMU/Beer-Case-Study/CodeBook.md

 ***Note: Any Brewery located in same state but different city is treated as unique brewery

 ## Codes and Conclusion
-This explains the codes and conclusion derived from Case Study markdown file shared in github.
+This explains the codes and conclusions derived from the Case Study markdown file shared in GitHub.

 1. Read Breweries.csv and Beers.csv data, changed the names to human readable attributes.
 2. Answered breweries present in each state by assigning it to dataframe named StateBreweries.